chris-short/chrisshort.net/content/speaking/index.md

 Date: 2022-05-15
 [**Watch Now**](/video/aws-container-days-eu-2022-day-3/)

 > Join us for AWS Containers Days @ KubeCon + CloudNativeCon Europe 2022!
-In the days leading up to Kubecon + CloudNativeCon we’ll be spending the week talking about how you can deploy, manage, and scale containerized applications using Kubernetes on AWS.
+In the days leading up to Kubecon + CloudNativeCon we'll be spending the week talking about how you can deploy, manage, and scale containerized applications using Kubernetes on AWS.
 These sessions, led by our AWS Kubernetes team and guest speakers, will contain technical deep dives, product demos, and best practices.

 ### Panel Discussion: Marketing as Code: How to Rock Out with Non-Code Contributions — KubeCon + CloudNativeCon NA 2021